According to marketing giant Hubspot, 64% of businesses have “established value propositions”.

 Once you have clear answers to these questions, you can begin to write a more effective value proposition.

-Value proposition that causes dissatisfaction
+A value proposition that causes dissatisfaction (With Examples)

 A 2017 study published in the Industrial Marketing Management studies the challenge of communicating reciprocal value promises.
-The authors focus on issues of dissatisfaction and service failures due to the misalignment between the seller’s value proposition and buyer’s desired value.
+The authors focus on issues of dissatisfaction and service failures due to the misalignment between the seller’s value proposition and the buyer’s desired value.

 Effective value propositions and their potential impact on conversions